Homemade Yeast Rolls for Bread Machine

 • yeast

 As you can see, the ingredients are all simple, regular items you normally have at home for baking things from scratch.
-The only 2 specialized items are the bread flour and the yeast.
-And, if you’re baking at home, you’ll ensure you have those items routinely.
+However, the only 2 specialized items are the bread flour and the yeast.
+So, if you’re baking at home, you’ll ensure you have those items routinely.

-So, the 2nd phase is about how to make bread rolls individually.
+So, the 2nd phase is about how to make bread rolls individually out of the dough.
+This is where you shape the best bread machine yeast rolls per piece.
 It’s here you’ll handle the dough, divide it up, let them rest, and bake to finish.

 1. After dough is done, you put it on the floured countertop.

-3. Roll up each dough piece into a ball and put them all onto a couple of baking sheets.
+3. Then, roll up each dough piece into a ball and put them all onto a couple of baking sheets.

-4. Cover the dough balls for them to rise after 45 minutes and you bake them.
+4. Finally, cover the dough balls for them to rise after 45 minutes and you bake them.

 So, the details are covered in the actual recipe.
 And there are also some notes on how to par-bake (partially bake) some of them for storing in the freezer.
 That saves you having to make this recipe a lot of times when you might only want a handful in the future.